 This is the item disclaimer from my website.
 It might answer your question.DISCLAIMER AND ETC.

 While our items are very cute and childlike, please do not give them to small children or pets for any reason.
 Some small parts can break off and become a choking hazard.
 Do not for any reason chew on or put our charms in your mouth.
-While polymer clay is non-toxic, the glaze used to protect the clay is not and can make you sick if you ingest too much of it.
+While polymer clay is non-toxic, the glaze used to protect the clay is not and can make you sick if you ingest too much of it (though it's perfectly safe to the touch! just no chewing.)

 Keep in mind all of our items are handmade and thus may differ just slightly from the images you see on this website.
 Every item is unique and no two items are made exactly the same.
 It is not suggested that you wear your goodies in the shower or while swimming.
 The glaze protects the charms but the small metal parts holding it together might tarnish if exposed to water for extended periods of time.